AppWerft/Ti.SmoothProgressBar/Tutorial.md

 _Summary: in native world we use this dot separated notation, in Titanium we use a string with similar syntax_

-We _could_ edit the original source code, but we avoid this ugly pattern by creating a (mock) class `R` to resolve all dependencies.
-The R class is a static class and is a wrapper to `TiRHelper`.
-With this trick we can keep the original class, the only modification is the new import `import de.appwerft.smoothprogressbar.R;`
+We _could_ edit the original source code, but we avoid this ugly pattern by creating a (mock) class `TiR` to resolve all dependencies.
+The TiR class is a static class and is a wrapper to `TiRHelper`.
+With this trick we can keep the original class, the only modification is to replace `R.` with `TiR`

 In [applyStyle](https://github.com/castorflex/SmoothProgressBar/blob/master/library/src/main/java/fr/castorflex/android/smoothprogressbar/SmoothProgressBar.java#L121-L198) the parameters will applied.
 This is our entry point for module.